schoeberl/chisel-book/slides/course_www.md

 The Dally book is available from
 [Polyteknisk Boghandel](http://www.polyteknisk.dk/)
 in Building 101A.
+The Schoeberl book is open access and freely available.

 ## Resources

  * [Lab Material](https://github.com/schoeberl/chisel-lab)
  * [The Chisel Book](http://www.imm.dtu.dk/%7Emasca/chisel-book.html)
  * [Chisel](https://www.chisel-lang.org/)

+## Feedback

+To keep the course running fine and allow me to react to your feedback, I have setup an anonymous Google form where you can send in what you like and (for sure) what you doin't like on this course.

  * [Anonymous Feedback Inbox](https://docs.google.com/forms/d/e/1FAIpQLSclKyEM_foF7U0TF-CoIZhla5EFEcE8-EGD7Jvle6TBB90WZw/viewform?vc=0&c=0&w=1&usp=mail_form_link)

 ## Instructor